MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-overview-2012.md

 > If you are using Commerce functionality and in-store components as part of the AX 2012 R3 upgrade, we recommend that you review the Dynamics 365 Commerce [Phased rollout (N-1) installation, configuration, and cutover guide](../../../commerce/dev-itpro/n-1-installation-configuration.md).
 For development environments, the user will need to initialize retail parameters, reinitialize the CDX schedule, and then after applying the data upgrade package, the latest quality updates and channel extensions will need to be applied to the environment.

 ### Data upgrade (sandbox environments)
-When data upgrade in a development environment completes, you must perform data upgrade in a sandbox environment.
+When data upgrade in a development environment is completed, you must perform data upgrade in a sandbox environment.
 For more information about sandbox deployment, see [Self-service deployment overview](../deployment/infrastructure-stack.md).
 The sandbox environment is the environment where business users and functional team members can test business processes by using the upgraded AX 2012 data and code.

 > [!IMPORTANT]
 > Ensure that you have completed a successful upgrade in the development environment with the same application version and customizations, before you attempt to run the upgrade in sandbox.